-BONE is the sleeper indie award winner this year, though first glances might make you sigh a BASTARD OUT OF GEORGIA RULE HOUNDDOG'S SWING BLADE RURAL JUROR poetic realism on the cheap kind of 'here we go again, faux-Faulkner' rote harmonicas and steel guitar indie sigh.
+BONE is the sleeper indie award winner this year, though first glances might make you sigh a BASTARD OUT OF GEORGIA RULE HOUNDDOG'S SWING BLADE RURAL JUROR poetic realism on the cheap kind of 'here we go faux-Faulknering' harmonicas and steel guitar-scored sigh.
 But, as I explained to my sentimentalism-wary lady friend when we watched it, even if all the signposts are the same that don't mean it's the same road.
-That's the mistake that made so many film scholars overlook Douglas Sirk!
+That's the mistake that made so many film scholars originally overlook Douglas Sirk!
 Underneath all that soap was a very dirty boy.
 But you had to scrub a little to uncover how deep that dirt went.

 The main difference between Teardrop and the Man seems to lie in this approach.
 Still like a cobra, eyes cast low in a thousand yard stare, Teardrop's superiority lies in the cool uncle position.
 When he finds a stray strand of nurturing in his soul's muddy weave and a banjo is introduced you practically cry to see this man finally engage in something that's not potentially deadly or destructive.
 At that moment, you know Howard Hawks would have loved him.